flippercloud/flipper/README.md

 flipper[:search].enabled? group
 ```

 The key is to make sure you do not enable two different types of objects for the same feature.
-Imagine that user has a flipper_id of 6 and group has a flipper_id of 6.
-Enabling search for user would automatically enable it for group, as they both have a flipper_id of 6.
+Imagine that user has a `flipper_id` of 6 and group has a `flipper_id` of 6.
+Enabling search for user would automatically enable it for group, as they both have a `flipper_id` of 6.

-The one exception to this rule is if you have globally unique flipper_ids, such as UUIDs.
-If your flipper_ids are unique globally in your entire system, enabling two different types should be safe.
-Another way around this is to prefix the flipper_id with the class name like this:
+The one exception to this rule is if you have globally unique `flipper_ids`, such as UUIDs.
+If your `flipper_ids` are unique globally in your entire system, enabling two different types should be safe.
+Another way around this is to prefix the `flipper_id` with the class name like this:

 ```ruby
 class User